Stonefree

-Stonefree was a 4-piece Filipino band that consists of members Regie Mangubat (bass), Relly Mangubat (drums), Benson Tanoja (guitar) and Miro Valera (vocals).
+Stonefree was a Filipino rock band formed in Antipolo, Rizal, Philippines in 1995 that consists of members Regie Mangubat (bass), Relly Mangubat (drums), Benson Tanoja (guitar) and Miro Valera (vocals).
 They were recently signed under Warner Music Philippines.

 Background

 Originally named after where Relly and Regie Mangubat lived, near Marikina, as The Marikina Sound Machine, they later changed their name to Stonefree.
 The band started in 1995 after the Mangubat brothers decided to form a band, adding Valera and Tanoja to the group, all hailing from UP Diliman.
 Contrary to what most people believe, Stonefree is not named after Jimi Hendrix's song but rather a selection made out of a list of other names.
 They also stress that the name Stonefree also connotes that rock bands need not the typical "rockstar" attitude to succeed.

 During their college heyday in UP, they had regular gigs on local bars performing songs from their influences like Matchbox 20, Jars of Clay and Incubus to name a few.
 They also performed at events like the San Miguel Oktoberfest, NU Summer Shebang, Pulp Summer Slam, Winston Tour, Rockista, 99.5 RT Ripe Tomatoes, NU Rock Awards, and MTV Music Summit.

 They got their break in 2002 after joining Monster Radio RX 93.1's band competition, The RX Band Breakout.
 Although they did not win, their single "Listen" became a hit and even became Monster Radio RX 93.1 OPM Song of the Year and placed at #3 on 103.5 K-Lite's Yearend Countdown in 2003.
 The success of "Listen" gave them the start they needed to self-produce a 4-track EP, also entitled Listen, on July 23, 2004.
 The singles from their EP became hits of their own, "Listen" was a theme on an ABC-5 TV show called Singles.
 "Kapag Nawala Ka", their second single, gained radio success too.
 "Baka Naman" and "Listen" were also included in a couple of compilation CDs.